Hereditary nonpolyposis colorectal cancer: Diagnosis

 A diagnosis of Lynch syndrome is applied to people with a germline DNA mutation in one of the MMR genes (MLH1, MSH2, MSH6, and PMS2) or the EPCAM gene, identified by genetic testing.
-Candidates for germline genetic testing can be identified by clinical criteria such as the Amsterdam Clinical Criteria and Bethesda Guidelines, or through tumor analysis by immunohistochemistry (IHC), or microsatellite instability (MSI) testing.
-In the US, professional societies recommend testing every colon cancer for MSI or IHC as screening for Lynch syndrome, but this is not always performed because of cost and resource limitations.
-Genetic testing is commercially available and consists of a blood test.
+Candidates for germline genetic testing can be identified by HNPCC clinical criteria such as the Amsterdam Clinical Criteria (above) and Bethesda Guidelines, through tumor analysis by immunohistochemistry (IHC), or microsatellite instability (MSI) testing.
+Even if multiple of these tests have findings suggestive of Lynch syndrome, genetic testing is still required to diagnose it.
+A person who carries one of the MMR gene mutations is considered to have Lynch syndrome, even if they never develop a cancer.